nselby/nselby.github.io/_posts/2016-09-23-Hitting-The-Threshold.md

 That's legit.
 But there are reputational consequences.

-In my opinion, if I have Akamai hosting me, it’s because Akamai is using my reputation to bolster its own.
+In my opinion, if I have Akamai running my traffic or denying my denials-of-service, it’s because Akamai is using my reputation to bolster its own.
 I note that Akamai has not yet called me to offer to protect this website, but I will check my voicemail later just to make sure.
 The point is, fighting DDOS attacks is very complex and difficult.

 That means it’s expensive.